 What Do I Use For My Bullet Journal?

 My bullet journal is kind of a hybrid.
 It is a mixture of a ring bound planner and bullet journal notebook.
+(Looks like they no longer make the B6 version of Scribbles That Matter, which is a super bummer!)

 First, I use a Foxy Fix ring bound planner to keep everything in.
 They recently came out with an elastic bound planner which I find works best for my needs.
 I like the Personal Wide size, which is pretty close to B6 (5X7 inch paper).
 The size is just right for me.
 It isn’t tiny, but it isn’t huge either.